K-Tip Utility Knife - Misty White Handle

 We offer $9 flat-rate Shipping Australia-wide.

-Orders are dispatched within two days of purchase.
-For all domestic orders, we use Australia Post where current delivery times are 1 to 5 days.
+For all domestic orders, we use Australia Post where current delivery times are 2 to 5 days.

-If the knife is for a birthday let us know and we will upgrade to express at no charge.
+If the knife is for a birthday, give us a call and we will upgrade to express for no additional cost.

 For overseas customers: